 Start, and at least you’ll have a shot to finish.

-There are so many inspirational stories out there of people that just started doing something, found a true love for it, and made a huge impact on the world.
 The key is that they started.
-Yes, I’m sure some of them initially set out to do what they ultimately achieved, but in most instances, the larger percentage started something without any real end goal in site, got a little momentum behind them, said to themselves, “Hey, this is something that can really make a big impact,” put some strategic planning behind what they were doing, set out to expand what they’re doing, and never looked back.
+Yes, I’m sure some of them initially set out to do what they ultimately achieved, but in most instances, the larger percentage started something without any real end goal in sight, got a little momentum behind them, said to themselves, “Hey, this is something that can really make a big impact,” put some strategic planning behind what they were doing, set out to expand what they’re doing, and never looked back.

 Don’t get me wrong, starting is tough sometimes.